image-js/image-js-docs/docs/Useful tips/Blurring techniques and their differences.md

 ## Blur

-Blur or box blur is a filter that uses convolution matrix to calculate an average among the surrounding pixels which are within the transformation matrix (kernel) and then applies this value.
+To be precise blur is a general term that refers to a reduction in the sharpness or clarity of an image.
+In ImageJS blur is actually a box blur or mean blur.
+It is a filter that uses convolution matrix to calculate an average among the surrounding pixels which are within the transformation matrix (kernel) and then applies this value.

 ![Convolution process](./images/blurring/2D_Convolution_Animation.gif)